jamespwilliams/jameswillia.ms/content/posts/shortest-urls.md

 single-letter second-level domains that are used in very short URLs, such as Google's <http://g.co> or Facebook's <https://m.me>.

-Many organisations use even shorter URLs internally.
-For example, Google's internal URL shortener uses URLs like `https://go/<id>` (Google's internal nameservers point the `go` name at their URL shortening service).

-In theory, there's nothing stopping TLD registries setting up their external-facing nameservers to serve records like this too: if Verisign wished, they could include an A record in the apex of the `com` TLD zone with an IP of a web server.
-Visiting `https://com` would then take you to that web server.
+But we can go shorter than this: there's nothing stopping TLD registry operators serving A records at the apexes of their TLD zones.
+For example, if Verisign (the operator of the `com` TLD registry) wished, they could add an A record at the apex of the `com` TLD zone -- `com` would then resolve to that IP, and your browser would connect to that IP when you visited `https://com`.

-Does any registry actually do this though?
+Does any registry operator actually do this though?
 Surprisingly, the answer is yes.

 ---